 Kidney disease isn’t something that comes up in conversation when discussing ailments.
 For one reason or another, people often do not realize the severity inherent to kidney problems.
 In North Carolina, kidney disease is the ninth leading cause of death, kidney cancer specifically is number one!

-While Nephrologists are specialists who focus on disorders affecting the way the kidneys work and chronic kidney disease, Urology Specialists are here for you for surgical kidney expertise, focusing primarily on patients with anatomical or surgical disorders of the kidney.
+Nephrologists are specialists who focus on disorders affecting the way the kidneys work and chronic kidney disease.
+While Urology Specialists focus on surgical kidney expertise, focusing primarily on patients with anatomical or surgical disorders of the kidney.
 Understanding this key difference allows the patient to seek out the best proper care.

-In honor of National Kidney Month and World Kidney Day, the second Thursday in March, we put together a list of the early signs of kidney disease to look out for, as early awareness and detection is always the best option.
+National Kidney Month and World Kidney Day is the second Thursday in March.
+In honor of the day, we put together a list of the early signs of kidney disease to look out for.
+After all, early awareness and detection is always the best option.

-With that being said, if you recognize any of these symptoms, it could be a sign of kidney disease and you should consider reaching out for an appointment at your earliest convenience.
+With that being said, if you recognize any of these symptoms, you should consider reaching out for an appointment at your earliest convenience.